imcf/psytricks/README.md

 * A wrapper script that is launched as a suprocess from the Python code.
 It doesn't require any further setup beyond the package installation but performance, well, slow.
-* A (zero-authentication) `REST` service providing several `GET` and `POST` endpoints to request status information or perform actions.
+* A (zero-authentication) `REST` (see the note below on this) service providing several `GET` and `POST` endpoints to request status information or perform actions.
 Performance is *much* better compared to the wrapper script, but obviously this requires the code to be running as a service in an appropriate permission context.

+NOTE: this `RESTful` claim is actually not entirely true.
+Or basically not at all, it would be better called an `HTTP-JSON-RPC-API`.
+We'll still be using the term `REST` for it as this is basically what people nowadays think of when they are coming across this label.
+Sorry, [Roy T. Fielding][www_rtf].

 ## 🤯 Are you serious?